Lotte Kopecky: Personal life

 Kopecky's great-grandfather was Czech.
 Off the bike, she enjoys spending time with family and friends and is known for her down-to-earth personality.
 Her brother struggled with depression and died by suicide in 2023.
 Kopecky and her family went through a difficult period.
 She later admitted that she would never have started cycling without him.

 "To be honest, I didn't even like cycling.
 But Seppe did it, I looked up to him, and so I just joined.
 It was only later that I realized how crazy that choice actually was, because there were many sports that I was good at and I could have chosen another one for the same reason."
 Kopecky mentioned in a 2023 interview.

+Kopecky is married to Axel Merckx, the son of cycling legend Eddy Merckx.